Harsh-Sensei/Confidence-Matters-DG/README.md

 # Domain Generalization - Confident Experts

-This repository is the implementation of paper **Domain Generalization - Confident Experts**
+This repository is the implementation of paper **Evicting Gating Network of Mixture-Of-Experts for Domain Generalization**